-Youth, starting in 10th grade can start to apply for Indiana 4-H Scholarships.
+Youth as young as 10th grade can start to apply for Indiana 4-H Scholarships.
 Boone County also offers a scholarship program for High School Seniors and those post High School who are continuing their education.
 Applications can be found on the Purdue Extension -Boone County webpage.
 Most scholarships are due January 25th.

-4-H Record Keeping
+RECORD KEEPING IN 4-H